ValwareIRC/valware-unrealircd-mods/chgswhois/README.md

 This module changes a users "special whois" line to the string you specify

-Syntax: CHGSWHOIS username is a bastardó
+Syntax: /CHGSWHOIS username is a bastardó
+Syntax: /DELSWHOIS username
 This module needs to be loaded on all servers on the network